 ■ Adding a cluster-level user requires only one entry per cluster.
 Adding a user at node level requires multiple entries, one for each node that the user is added to.
-To allow a user to operate from all four nodes in the cluster, you need four entries- user1@sys1, user1@sys2, user1@sys3, and user1@sys4.
+To allow a user to operate from all four nodes in the cluster, you need four entries- user1@sys1, user1@sys2, user1@sys3, and user1@sys4, where sys1, sys2, sys3, and sys4 are fully qualified host names.